mintlayer/zk-thunder/docker/zk-node/README.md

-# local-node docker
+# zk-node docker

-This docker container is used for 'local-node' - the fast way to bring up the fully working system (similar to what you get by running `zk init`).
+This docker container is used for 'zk-node' - the fast way to bring up the fully working system (similar to what you get by running `zk init`).

 You can find more instructions (and docker compose files) [here](https://github.com/matter-labs/local-setup)